manferlo81/each-arg/README.md

 Iterates over the `array` or `array-like` `arr` starting from the `start` index.
 The `callback` function will be called for every `value` in the array, with the `value` itself, the `index` of the current item and any `extra` argument passed to `eachArg` function.

+If the `callback` returns a truthy value the iteration will stop.

 Any `extra` argument passed to `eachArg` function will be passed down to the `callback` function.

 The `callback` function inherits the `this` value form the `eachArg` function call.
 If you need a specific value inside the `callback`, call `eachArg` using it's `call` method.